oelglad/React_Project_2/README.md

 Component	Type	state	props	Description
-Header	functional ---	The header will contain the name of the app Form.jsx will     --- contain the serch boxes Volumes.jsx will  --- render the daily volume Charts.jsx will   --- contain the market chart Prices.jsx will   --- contain a function to render the daily stock prices search.jsx will   --- handle the symbol search function Footer	functional --- The footer will show info about me and a link to my portfolio.
+Header	functional ---	The header will contain the name of the app Form.jsx will     --- contain the serch boxes Volumes.jsx will  --- render the  volume based on the company name search Chart.jsx will   --- handle the chart Component percentage for the Nav.jsx will   --- contain the navigation links to the other pages Result .jsx will   ---  handle the API result values ComponentChart.jsx ----  handle the (low, high, close) on hover contain the market chart Footer	--- The footer will show info about me and a link to my portfolio.

-Header	functional --- 2hrs
+Header	      --- 2hrs
+ About.jsx         ---3hrs
  Form.jsx will     --- 2hrs
  Volumes.jsx will  --- 2-3 hrs
- Charts.jsx will   --- 3-5hrs
+ Chart.jsx will    --- 3-5hrs
- Prices.jsx will   --- 2-3hrs
+ Nav.jsx will      --- 2-3hrs
- search.jsx will   --- 2hrs
+ Result.jsx will   --- 2hrs
+ ComponentChart.jsx--- 5hrs
-Footer	functional --- 2hrs
+ Footer.jsx	       --- 2hrs
+ Header.jsx        ---2hrs

 ## Post-MVP

-use the text animation
+use the pie chart

 ## Project Delivery